Learning and balancing unknown loads in large-scale systems: Introduction

+Analogous results are obtained for the basic scheme in the time-homogeneous Coxian setting.
+More precisely, we prove that the threshold $\ell_n$ reaches an equilibrium value for all large enough $n$ with probability one, and then the load remains balanced to an extent that depends on $\Delta$ as described above.
+The load tends to be perfectly balanced if $\Delta = 1$.

-In order to prove our main result, we develop a novel methodology which fundamentally differs from a traditional fluid-limit analysis.
-In particular, our approach does not decouple the analysis across the scale parameter $n$ and the time variable $t$ as in a traditional fluid-limit approach.
-Instead, our methodology leverages the tractability of the specific system dynamics to identify dynamical properties of the threshold and occupancy processes, and uses strong approximations to prove that these dynamical properties hold asymptotically, as $n$ grows large.
-These asymptotic dynamical properties are then employed to establish our main result without relying on a fluid limit.
+In order to prove our main results, we develop a novel methodology which is fundamentally different from a traditional fluid limit analysis.
+In particular, our approach does not decouple the analysis across the scale parameter and the time variable as in a traditional fluid limit approach, where first a sequence of scaled processes is proven to converge to a solution of a certain system of differential equations and then stability results are established for this limiting dynamical system.
+Instead, our methodology leverages the tractability of specific system dynamics to identify key dynamical properties of the threshold and occupancy processes, and uses strong approximations to prove that these dynamical properties hold asymptotically as $n$ grows large; these asymptotic dynamical properties are then employed to establish our main results.

-Our novel approach is motivated by the nature of the learning scheme, which allows for rapid threshold changes, triggered by small order excursions of the occupancy process.
-More specifically, these excursions trigger a threshold change if their size exceeds a parameter of the learning scheme which vanishes on the fluid scale as $n$ grows large, making a traditional fluid-limit analysis especially challenging, if not impossible.
-While the approach described in this paper is tailored to a specific problem, the underlying principle of leveraging process-level dynamical properties through strong approximations is of broader applicability, and can be particularly useful in other settings where fluid limits are unavailable or difficult to derive.
+An important motivation for our novel approach is the nature of the refined learning scheme, which allows for rapid changes of the threshold, triggered by small excursions of the occupancy process.
+Specifically, these excursions trigger changes of the threshold if their size exceeds a parameter of the learning scheme which vanishes on the fluid scale as $n$ grows large, making a traditional fluid limit analysis especially challenging, if not impossible.
+Furthermore, our approach allows to derive our main result for the Coxian setting in a direct way which avoids proving a fluid limit for a detailed state descriptor of the system; if tasks can undergo at most $r$ phases, then such a state descriptor could be given by a multidimensional sequence in which the element $(j_1, \dots, j_r)$ indicates the fraction of server pools with exactly $j_m$ tasks in phase $m$.